Cross country running: Distances

-Courses for international competitions consist of a loop between 1750 and 2000 meters.
+Courses for international competitions consist of a loop between 1,750 and 2,000 meters.
 Athletes complete three to six loops, depending on the race.
-Senior men and women compete on a 10 kilometre course.
-Junior men compete on an 8-kilometre course and junior women compete on a 6-kilometre course.
+Senior men and women compete on a 10-kilometre course, junior men compete on an 8-kilometre course, and junior women compete on a 6-kilometre course.

 In the United States, college men typically compete on 8 km or 10 km courses, while college women race for 5 km or 6 km.
 High school students typically race on 3 mi or 5 km courses.

 Strategy

 Because of differences between courses in running surface, frequency and tightness of turns, and amount of up and downhill, cross country strategy does not necessarily simplify to running a steady pace from start to finish.
 Coaches and cross country runners debate the relative merits of fast starts to get clear of the field, versus steady pacing to maximize physiological efficiency.
 Some teams emphasize running in a group in order to provide encouragement to others on the team, while others hold that every individual should run his or her own race.
-In addition, whether you run ahead 'of the pack' or behind it and pull ahead in the end is important, but can vary according to the runner's individual skill, endurance, and the length of the race.
+In addition, whether one runs ahead of "the pack" or behind it and pull ahead in the end is important, but can vary according to the runner's individual skill, endurance, and the length of the race.
 Runners should also account for food intake prior to the race.
 Most important, however, is the training beforehand.